glods/gaz_consumption_france/README.md

 - `> 1.0` -> More expensive than average (red)
 - `< 1.0` -> Cheaper than average (green)
 - In general, Gas is more expensive in Paris and its surroundings
-- E85 is highly expensive in Corse
+- 'E85` is highly expensive in Corse

 ---

 ### 3. Price Forecasting Model

 We built models to predict next-day gas prices using **lag features** (past prices as inputs).

+This prediction uses the  Gazole gas .

 #### Model Comparison